-Extensive greening in the form of biodiverse and green roofs, greening on terraces and balconies, and enhancements to a pocket park within the vicinity of the

-Wildflower areas have also been specified with a diverse range of native flowering plant species at varied depth of
+- Extensive greening in the form of biodiverse and green roofs, greening on terraces and balconies, and enhancements to a pocket park within the vicinity of the site. - Wildflower areas have also been specified with a diverse range of native flowering plant species at varied depth of 80-150mm.

-- High levels of retention (99.5% of the substructure, and - Installation of PV panels covering an area of 240m2. - Targeting BREEAM 'outstanding', NABERS 5\ and WELL
+- High levels of retention (99.5% of the substructure, and 75% of the superstructure). - Installation of PV panels covering an area of 240m2. - Air-source heat pumps share energy between different zones of the building to maximise their efficiency; hot water generated by water-source heat pumps. - Targeting BREEAM 'outstanding', NABERS 5 and WELL 'platinum' ratings.

-7. URBAN GREENING AND BIODIVERSITY BIODIVERSITY NET GAIN
+BIODIVERSITY NET GAIN